OVERVIEW OF SYMPOSIUM

 In an effort to overcome these trying circumstances and prepare members of our community for these universal experiences, we are hosting a healthcare symposium that will address topics in two unique educational tracks as well as provide opening and closing speakers relevant to our overall goal.
 We will strive to educate, inform and empower the community to make informed, patient-centric decisions regarding end of life and the loss of loved ones.

-Eric Bush, MD, RPh, MBA joined Hospice of the Chesapeake team in September 2016 as Chief Medical Officer.
+Eric Bush, MD, RPh, MBA is the Chief Medical Officer at Hospice of the Chesapeake.
+Dr. Eric Bush, a board certified Hospice and Palliative Medicine physician, joined Hospice of the Chesapeake team in September of 2016 as Chief Medical Officer.
 In this role, Dr. Bush provides strategic and leadership direction to the medical staff which includes Physicians and Nurse Practitioners.
 As a member of the executive leadership team, he will also share in the responsibility of implementing strategic direction and effecting cultural change within the Hospice of the Chesapeake team.
-Having served first as a Licensed Practical Nurse in the Army Reserve, a Pharmacist and then a Physician in the Baltimore and Washington corridor, Dr. Bush brings a unique perspective to Hospice of the Chesapeake.
-Dr. Bush earned a Bachelor of Science in Pharmacy, a Master of Business Administration, and his Medical Degree all from State University of New York in Buffalo, New York.
-He is a board-certified Hospice and Palliative Medicine physician.
+Having served first as a Licensed Practical Nurse in the U.S. Army Reserve, a Pharmacist and then a Physician in the Baltimore and Washington corridor, Dr. Bush brings a unique perspective to Hospice of the Chesapeake.
+Dr. Bush earned a Bachelor of Science in Pharmacy, a Master in Business Administration, and his Medical Degree all from State University of New York in Buffalo, New York.

 Nadia Hassan, MBA is known amongst her peers as a Social Strategist for young people.
 Nadia is the Founder and Executive Director of Young Leaders Institute, a youth leadership platform and network connector that empowers youth toward social entrepreneurship and social innovation.
 Nadia has an MBA from Bentley University, where she did her thesis in Islamic Finance and Sustainable Economics.
 In 2011, Nadia founded the Villa Park Peace Coalition to counteract the hate and anti-Muslim bigotry coming from the right-wing Republican Tea Party.
+Nadia’s political activism gained her media attention with numerous media outlets, such as C-SPAN, CNN, USA Today, Al-Jazeerah, Washington Post- as well as many others.
+Nadia is currently a media contributor with several media networks and speaks about the importance and role of youth in our society.
 As a social justice advocate, Nadia uses her national platform to fervently speak out against the systemic racism and religious intolerance that is currently plaguing our communal and political spheres.
-Last year at the 2018 DC National Women's March, Nadia stood on the international stage and delivered a powerful message about the Islam and the Qur'an in front of a half a million people.
-Most recently, Nadia has been appointed as a Commissioner to Governor Hogan's Commission on African and Middle Eastern American Affairs.
+At the 2018 National DC Women’s March, Nadia stood on the international stage and delivered a powerful message about the Islam and the Qur’an in front of a half a million people.
+Nadia is also a Community Organizer within the Democratic Party and she uses her platform to help young people become more involved in politics and our government.
+In 2018, Nadia was appointed by Governor Larry Hogan- as a Commissioner- to the Maryland Commission on African and Middle Eastern American Affairs.

 Rabbi Steve Weisman has served as the spiritual leader of Temple Solel of Bowie since August 2000.
 He was ordained in 1991 by the Hebrew Union College – Jewish Institute of Religion’s New York School, and previously served congregations in Fredericksburg, Virginia, and Fairfield County, Connecticut.
 Rabbi Weisman made his reputation in smaller congregations, in which the rabbi is called upon to respond to a broad range of congregant and community needs.
 He served as President of the Fredericksburg Area Ministerial Association and has a strong background in interfaith and community work, including his work as a volunteer pastor at Mary Washington Hospital and Hospice of the Rappahannock.
 His work in Fredericksburg and his own family experience with hospice have informed his support of congregants dealing with end-of-life issues.
 He has been recognized for his youth and camp work, and for his social action activities, by the Union of Reform Congregations, the umbrella organization of Reform Judaism in North America.